ahmedelazab1220/Customer-RelationShip-Management/README.md

 Replace `your_username` and `your_password` with your MySQL database credentials.

-Create this DataBase in MySQL Workbench or from Terminal
+Create this DataBase in MySQL Workbench or from Terminal.

 ![Database](https://github.com/ahmedelazab1220/CRM-RESTAPI-SpringBoot/assets/105994948/2be3574a-5716-47c2-9420-cb7b74b17732)

+# PostMan

+- you can use PostMan to test and determine any method you want (Post , Delete , Get).

+Thank You.